Drama Club

-Drama Club is an American comedy mockumentary created by Monica Sherer and Madeline Whitby that aired on Nickelodeon from March 20 to May 22, 2021.
+Drama Club is an American mockumentary sitcom created by Monica Sherer and Madeline Whitby that aired on Nickelodeon from March 20 to May 22, 2021.

 Premise

 The Tookus Middle School Drama Club has Mack as the new student director, who is excited to take on the school's original new musical, "Minnesota", but after their choreographer suffers an injury, Mack and the kids realized that they need help from a football player.